fillumina/krasa-jaxb-tools-jdk21-example/README.md

 ## TODO

  - add meaningful README
- - centralize krasa-jaxb version on parent (to easy ceck for different krasa versions)
- - add jaxws-maven-plugin
  - add test to check that packages a and b were both generated with the right classes

  migration guide: https://github.com/highsource/jaxb-tools/wiki/JAXB-Tools-Migration-Guide